paul-hurst-agilebits/scim-examples/README.md

-# 1Password SCIM Bridge deployment examples
+# 1Password SCIM Bridge deployment examples - OB TEST

 You can deploy 1Password SCIM Bridge on any supported infrastructure that allows ingress from your identity provider and egress to 1Password servers.
 This repository includes examples for deploying 1Password SCIM Bridge on selected platforms, information to help you plan your deployment, and links to related external repositories and support articles.